Blaco/DMX_Model_Utility_Scripts/README.md

 Strips all flex controllers and flex dominator rules out of a KeyValues 2 DMX file. \
 The primary purpose of this script is to prepare a DMX file for controller injection from another source, via Transfer_Controllers.ps1

-1. Drag a KeyValues2 DMX file onto the batch file to remove its embedded controllers and dominators
+1. Drag a KeyValues2 DMX file onto the batch to remove its embedded controllers and dominators
 2. The script will save the new version of the file with _stripped appended to the name

 ## Transfer_Controllers.ps1